JahdaiF/configure-ad/README.md

 - Identity and access management fundamentals
 - Windows Server administration
 - Cloud-hosted infrastructure with on-premises architecture
-- Enterprise directory services design and management
+- Enterprise directory services design and management.

 These skills are directly applicable to help desk, IT support, systems operations, and junior system administrator roles.